dimanikulin/dimanikulin/PublishWhat2.md

 There is a recommendation for **citations** to be formatted as in-line links, with any recommended reading listed separately.

 # Pictures
-Please notice a really important point: fewer pictures mean fewer views.
+Please notice a really important point: **fewer** pictures mean **fewer** views.
 Certainly, all pictures should be related to the text content and enhance its meaning.

 I suggest having a featured image as a title image.
 It might be interactive, like a gif.

-I would prefer picture orientation to be album rather than book orientation.
+I would prefer **album** orientation to be album rather than **book** orientation.
 It will use the user's screen more efficiently.

 # Tables
-If you use tables in your publications, please make sure that columns with less content are placed towards the end of the table, and vice versa.
+If you use **tables** in your publications, please make sure that columns with less content are placed towards the end of the table, and vice versa.

-Additionally, I suggest placing more important columns at the beginning of the table so that readers will first encounter the most important information.
+Additionally, I suggest placing **more important** columns at the beginning of the table so that readers will first encounter the most important information.

 # Plagiarism
-Please note that readers prefer content to be 100% original.
+Please note that readers prefer content to be **100% original.**
-They expect 0% plagiarism or duplicate content, and all sources must be properly cited.
+They expect **0% plagiarism** or duplicate content, and all sources must be properly cited.

 When using a quote or definition from another source, it must be cited using an in-line link to provide attribution and enable readers to verify the information.

-You can use this [website](www.copyscape.com) to check for plagiarism.
+You can use this [website](www.copyscape.com) to check for **plagiarism**.

 # Make Proofreading
 And yes, your content should not have any punctuation or syntax mistakes.
 Also, there should not be any formatting issues.
-To make it possible, you will need to proofread the content.
+To make it possible, you will need to **proofread** the content.

 How do I do that?
 The best way to do it is to have it proofread by a human.
-It might be costly, and there is software to help you, such as ChatGPT, MS Word, or Google Docs.
+It might be costly, and there is software to help you, such as **ChatGPT**, **MS Word**, or **Google Docs**.

-Also, Hashnode has an online proofreading option, so you can post there first.
+Also, **Hashnode** has an online proofreading option, so you can post there first.

 # Publishing on Multiple Platforms
-I publish my content on different platforms—seven for now.
+I publish my content on different platforms — seven for now.
 When I join a platform, the first thing I do is read the requirements on how to publish there.
 The content you publish should be relevant and applicable to the platform.
-For example, I don't use Facebook to post programming stuff.
+For example, I don't use **Facebook** to post programming stuff.

 All platforms suggest filling out the user profile before publication so people who read your publication can contact you if they are interested.
 Profiles on different platforms should be consistent with each other.
-Here, I use a link to one public profile on GitHub.
+Here, I use a link to one public profile on **GitHub**.

-Usually, I first publish my content on Hackernoon as they check my content thoroughly, and then I publish it on other platforms so it is well-checked.
+Usually, I first publish my content on **Hackernoon** as they check my content thoroughly, and then I publish it on other platforms so it is well-checked.

 # Time and Frequency of Publication
 It is quite important to select the proper day and time for publication.